A simple Thermomix vanilla cake with homemade buttercream icing - the perfect birthday cake (or afternoon tea treat!).

 - 1 drop pink food colouring (optional)

-Add the eggs, salt, vanilla extract and self-raising flour and mix for 15 seconds, Speed 5.
-Scrape down sides ofthe bowl, and mix for a further 10 seconds, Speed 5.
+- Add the eggs, salt, vanilla extract and self-raising flour and mix for 15 seconds, Speed 5.
+Scrape down the sides of the bowl, and mix for a further 10 seconds, Speed 5.

-Pour the mixture into the prepared tin and bake for 25-30 minutes or until tested with a skewer.
+- Pour the mixture into the prepared tin and bake for 25-30 minutes or until cooked when tested with a skewer.

-Allow to cool in the tray for 15 minutes then move to a wire rack to cool completely.
+- Allow to cool in the tin for 15 minutes then move to a wire rack to cool completely.

-To make the buttercream, place the icing sugar into the Thermomix bowl and mix for 10 seconds on Speed 9.
+- To make the buttercream, place the icing sugar into the Thermomix bowl and mix for 10 seconds, Speed 9 to sift.

-Add the butter, milk, vanilla extract and food colouring to the bowl.
-Mix for 30 seconds on Speed 4.
+- Add the butter, milk, vanilla extract and food colouring to the bowl.
+Mix for 30 seconds, Speed 4.